bramcohen/DissidentX/README.md

 __Q.
 Why don't you use public key encryption?__

 A. Because bits are precious enough for that to be unweildy, and it would disallow use of arbitrary human readable strings as keys.
-The symmetry is best viewed as a feature: because the value of a key is severely diminished if it's widely known, there's a reason to horde them, which is the desired behavior.
+The symmetry is best viewed as a feature: because the value of a key is severely diminished if it's widely known, there's a reason to hoard them, which is the desired behavior.